echigh/withdraw_frontbytes_of_file/README.md

 2.raw is the destination file for test

-.c is the main program
+withdraw.c is the main program

-.mk is the makefile program
+withdraw.mk is the makefile program

+withdraw is the output file, run in linux command